elf4j/elf4j/README.md

 **`Supplier` Functional Arguments**

 An `Object`-type argument passed to any of the Logger.log methods must be treated specially if the actual type at runtime is `java.util.function.Supplier`.
-That is, the result of Supplier.get method, instead of the `Supplier` function itself, should be used when computing the final log message.
+That is, the result of the Supplier.get method, instead of the usual Objects.toString result, should be used when computing the final log message.

 This special handling of `Supplier`-type arguments is by convention, and not syntactically enforced by the API or SPI.
 This allows for the API user to mix up arguments of `Supplier` and other `Object` types within the same call of